blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/server_io.png)

 This makes it easy to connect a monitor, keyboard, ethernet connection, and bootable USB (to install ubuntu-server).
-It is illegal to use a mouse with a Linux server, doing so will lead to Linus finding you and performing a citizen's arrest.
+There is no reason to connect a mouse as ubuntu-server has no GUI be default (although it is easy to install one).
+As I am going to `ssh` into this server for almost everything, I did not install a Desktop GUI.

 ![server]({{https://blbadger.github.io}}/server_setup/server_io_connected.jpg)

 After powering on, it POSTs!
-Note that this server when first booted up is very loud, such that one needs hearing protection to work with it in a small room (testing or setting up ssh, for example).
-The fans to modulate after half an hour or so, and the noise becomes much more managable and is what one would expect for a blade server.

 Much of the hardware in this HPC server is managed by Penguin's software, making a linux OS even more fitting.

 ![server]({{https://blbadger.github.io}}/server_setup/server_post.jpg)